Hrishi314/FinSearch-24_Team_JOSH/README.md

 Welcome to the FinSearch'24 repository!
 This project leverages **Reinforcement Learning (RL)** to enhance stock trading strategies and maximize investment returns.
 Developed by the Finance Club, IIT Bombay, our study explores the effectiveness of RL techniques like **Deep Q-Networks (DQN)** in dynamic financial markets.

 **_Important Note_**: Please do not copy this README or any part of the project.
-This content is the intellectual property of our team and is published solely for learning and reference purposes.
 For any questions or clarifications, please reach out to me at [jatin.ee.iitb@gmail.com](mailto:jatin.ee.iitb@gmail.com).

 ---